31 Facts You Never Knew About the Summer Solstice

 Plains Indians in Wyoming tracked astronomical events

 The Bighorn Medicine Wheel in Wyoming is a 28-spoked stone diagram laid out at the top of Medicine Mountain in the Bighorn National Forest.
 Researchers think it was built by Plains Indians between 300 and 800 years ago, and it could predict where the sun and other bright stars would appear in the sky.
 Two aligned points show where the sun rises and sets on the summer solstice, and other lines of sight track the stars Sirius, Rigel, and Aldebaran.
-Not a bad job puzzling out some of the most baffling mysteries about the universe, considering it was hundreds of years ago!

 The Maya built monuments to the sun and stars